-At Loughton we believe every child is a mathematician.
+At Loughton School, we believe every child is a mathematician.
 The National Curriculum requires children to master the skills of mental calculation as well as efficient written methods (+, -, x, ÷).
-These are essential tools to effective problem solving, reasoning and mathematical explanation.
-In order for parents to support their children’s learning, the four short videos below explain how we teach written methods.
-We start with expanded methods so that the children understand what is happening with the numbers and how they are being manipulated.
+These are essential tools for effective problem solving, reasoning and mathematical explanation.
+In order for parents to support their children’s learning, the short videos below explain how we teach written methods.
+We start with expanded methods so that the children understand the mathematical structure.
 Eventually, when they are confident we move the children on to the shorter, more traditional methods.
 Written methods are taught alongside a growing awareness of and confidence using place value and the number system.

 Have a look at the 'how to' formal method videos for: